gradle/gradle/design-docs/managed-model.md

 This is about ensuring that managed model instances don't make debugging more difficult by presenting type names that don't hint at the type.

 ### Attempt to path past unmanaged element produces indicative error message

+## Backlog

+- Convenience and/or enforcement of “internal to plugin” properties of model elements